danteandrei26/TemaEnea/README.md

+# I didn't know how to upload, delete, or commit files to GitHub when I've created this repository.
+So if it looks messy and weird, now you know why.

 # TemaEnea

 The main function of this app is to record the desktop as it starts to perform some tasks: